qouteall/imm_ptl_wiki_copy/Home.md

 After installing the Fabric loader, you need to download Fabric API (https://github.com/FabricMC/fabric/releases).
 Fabric API is a mod.
 Fabric API is not Fabric loader.

 And then [download Immersive Portals mod](https://qouteall.fun/immptl).
 You now get two jar files.
 Put these two jar files into `mods` folder.
 (You don't need to open these two jar files.)
 The `mods` folder is in the game directory.
-(If you are using the official launcher on Windows, the game directory is `C:\Users\username\AppData\Roaming\.minecraft` by default.)
+You can open the game directory from the launcher.
 If `mods` folder does not exist, create it. (launching MC with Fabric once will create the `mods` folder)

 Note that you need to download the corresponding mod jar for the corresponding Minecraft version.